 Linear regression is arguably the most used statistical modeling technique to investigate relationships between variables.
-However, even for normally distributed continuous response variables, the linearity assumption appears to be restrictive in several real-life situations where the true relationship between the response and the covariates may be best modelled by a suitable non-linear function in parameters.
+However, even for normally distributed continuous response variables, the linearity assumption appears to be restrictive in several real-life situations where the true relationship between the response and the covariates may be best modeled by a suitable non-linear function in parameters.
 Such scenarios frequently arise in biomedical and biochemical researches, besides statistical signal analyses and many other domains.
 For example, a popular such non-linear relationship in enzyme kinetics is known as the Michaelis-Menten (MM) equation.
-This MM equation, originally developed by Leonor Michaelis and Maud Menten in 1913 \cite{michaelis1913kinetik}, has now become the foundational basis of enzymology for studying the rates of enzyme catalyzed chemical reactions; see, e.g., \cite{ataide2009optimal, baronas2013optimization, khanin2007statistical, oliveira2008chemometric, srinivasan2022guide}.
+This MM equation, originally developed by Leonor Michaelis and Maud Menten in 1913 \cite{michaelis1913kinetik}, has now become the foundational basis of enzymology for studying the rates of enzyme-catalyzed chemical reactions; see, e.g., \cite{ataide2009optimal, baronas2013optimization, khanin2007statistical, oliveira2008chemometric, srinivasan2022guide}.
 For such a reaction, if the reaction velocity is $v$ at a substrate concentration $s$, then the MM equation says

-where $K_m$ is the pseudo-equilibrium constant of the reaction, called Michaelis constant, and $V_{max}$ is the maximum velocity attainable (theoretically) at an infinite substrate concentration saturated with the enzyme.
-Here $K_m$ and $V_{max}$ are the two reaction-specific unknown (model) parameters which are estimated from experimental data, consisting of the observed reaction velocities ($v_i$) at different (often pre-fixed) substrate concentrations ($s_i$), for a specific chemical reaction, assuming additive (and independent) Gaussian error in each observation $v_i$ (for $i=1,\hdots,n$, say).
+where $K_m$ is the pseudo-equilibrium constant of the reaction, called the Michaelis constant, and $V_{max}$ is the maximum velocity attainable (theoretically) at an infinite substrate concentration saturated with the enzyme. \btxt{Also, from Eq.~\eqref{mmeqn}, we observe that $v=V_{max}/2$ if and only if $K_m = s$, and hence the Michaelis constant $K_m$ can further be interpreted as the substrate concentration needed to attain half of the maximum attainable velocity $V_{max}$.} Here $K_m$ and $V_{max}$ are the two reaction-specific unknown (model) parameters that are estimated from experimental data, consisting of the observed reaction velocities ($v_i$) at different (often pre-fixed) substrate concentrations ($s_i$), for a specific chemical reaction, assuming additive (and independent) Gaussian error in each observation $v_i$ (for $i=1,\hdots,n$, say).
 This estimation setup can be expressed as a non-linear regression (NLR) model given by